SquareBracketAssociates/Booklet-Graphics/Chapters/gettingStarted/buildingAWidget.md

 space show.
 ```

-The main widget is composed of four elements: two buttons, a label,  and  a value.
+The main widget is composed of four elements: two buttons (the circle with a "+" and the circle with the "-"), a label (that displays "input"), and a value (that displays "20").
 Let us detail these elements:
 - the label and the value are text elements,
-- the two buttons are, in fact, a composite element composed of a circle element with a text element inside.
+- the two buttons are, in fact, a composite element composed of an element with a circle geometry, holding a text element inside.

 ### Getting started